nirajd/opensearch/README.md

-# os-archwiki
+# Opensearch
-opensearch xml for arch wiki
+opensearch xml for sites I use